Desert Gardening 101

 Desert Plants

-Another iconic Sonoran desert plant is the ocotillo (Fouquieria splendens) with its leaf covered canes topped with brightly colored flowers.
+Another iconic desert of the Southwest plant is the ocotillo (Fouquieria splendens) with its leaf covered canes topped with brightly colored flowers.
 Sometimes, people, mistake ocotillo as a type of cactus, but they’re actually a type of shrub.

 Ocotillo produces beautiful vermillion blooms that attract hummingbirds and their canes leaf out occasionally in response to humidity and rain.